JRWu/gpu-compute-environment/README.md

 NOTE: This quickstart guide assumes you have installed docker-ce, NVIDIA driver, cuda, nvidia-cuda-toolkit and nvidia-docker.

 1. Clone the repository

 `git clone git@github.com:JRWu/gpu-compute-environment.git`

 2. Change directories into the repository.

 `cd gpu-compute-environment/`

 3. Build the container.

 `docker-compose up --build -d`

 4. Shell into the goup compute environment.

 `docker-compose exec project bash`

-# GUIDE FOR A FRESH LINUX INSTALL WITH NO NVIDIA DRIVERS INSTALLED
+# GUIDE FOR A FRESH LINUX INSTALL WITH NO DEPENDENCIES INSTALLED
 NOTE: This guide assumes NVIDIA hardware running ontop of Ubuntu 18.04.

 1. Install stable docker-ce.